GianfrancoRaselli/web3-simple-helpers/README.md

 ## Description

-Basic methods that allow to interact with the Ethereum blockchain.
+Basic methods that allow interaction with the Ethereum blockchain.

 ## Methods